chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 This will allow some of the bundled libraries to work.
-However, the bundled OpenAL still will not work because of C++ standard library mismatch; thus go to the "Java" tab, check "Java arguments" and add the following:
+However, the bundled OpenAL still will not work because of C++ standard library mismatch; thus go to the "Workarounds" tab, check "Use system installation of OpenAL" and add the following:

 ```
--Dorg.lwjgl.openal.libname=/usr/lib/libopenal.so.1
+/usr/lib/libopenal.so.1
 ```

-The checkboxes in the "Workarounds" tab will not function correctly, so do not bother with them.

 Close the settings window, and the game should run.